 Partner's Loan A/c: The Asset-vs-Liability Side Trap

-Page 2 contains a clean sample Partner's Loan Account that Collegedunia students consistently flag as the highest-value page in the booklet.
-The handwritten sample shows that a partner's loan TO the firm is a liability and is paid AFTER outside debts but BEFORE capital.
-A loan FROM the firm to a partner is an asset and is recovered by debiting that partner's capital.
-The two are mirror images and the question paper deliberately rotates the direction year on year.
+Page 2 shows a Partner's Loan Account sample.
+A partner's loan to the firm (liability) is paid after outside debts but before capital.
+A loan from the firm to a partner (asset) is recovered against that partner's capital.
+The exam rotates the direction year on year.

 | Loan direction | Treatment | Settlement order rank |